hotslug/go-sparky/README.md

 # go-sparky

-CLI scaffolder for React + Vite + TypeScript that installs opinionated options (Mantine, Tailwind, TanStack Query, ESLint, Prettier, Husky) and rewrites the starter files with matching templates.
+CLI scaffolder for React + Vite + TypeScript that installs an opinionated default stack (Tailwind, TanStack Query, ESLint, Prettier, Husky, Framer Motion) and rewrites the starter files with matching templates.
+Mantine and deploy configs are optional.

 ## Prerequisites
 - Go 1.21+ (to build/run the CLI)